cochiletSerban/interview-god/angular/advanced-routing/advanced-routing.md

 - Faster Subsequent Navigation: By pre-loading modules in the background, subsequent navigations to different parts of the application are faster because the required modules are already available in the browser's cache.

-- Improved User Experience: users experience faster transitions between views and fewer delays when navigating through different sections of the application.
+- Improved User Experience: Users experience faster transitions between views and fewer delays when navigating through different sections of the application.
 This leads to a more responsive and seamless user experience.

 - Granular Control Over Pre-loading: Angular provides flexibility in configuring which modules should be pre-loaded and which should be loaded on-demand.
 Developers can define specific pre-loading strategies based on the application's requirements, ensuring optimal performance.